0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 The code snippet above contains two contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
 The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.
 The first `SLOAD` is considered a cold access and thus costs 2,100 gas.
 The second `SLOAD` is a warm access and costs 100 gas therefore, the difference in gas costs between the two `getX()` functions should be at least 100 gas.

 {% tip(header="Tip") %}
-The difference cannot be exactly 100 gas as additional operations are required e.g. stack management.
+The difference cannot be exactly 100 gas as additional operations are required e.g. moving things around the stack.
 {% end %}

 We can generate the gas report using forge tests i.e. `forge test --match-contract ColdVsWarmTest --gas-report`.
 Executing this command reveals a gas cost of 2,246 and 2,353 respectively.
 As expected, the `getX()` function of the `ColdAndWarmAccess` contract costs 107 gas more.
 Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the most expensive and complex opcode, the `SSTORE` opcode.